-There will be 1,600 live theatre performances to choose from at 50 plus venues at 11-day summer festival.
+There will be 1,600 live theatre performances to choose from at 50-plus venues at the summer festival.

 “We do not jury or censor the artists’ work, and all performances were selected already in November via lottery,” said Fringe Theatre’s Executive Director, Jill Roszell.
 “We literally pull the acts out of a hat.”

-The festival will run from August 14 to 24 this year.
+The festival, which is North America’s largest and longest-running Fringe, goes from August 14 to 24 this year.

 © Shaw Media, 2014